 - The IP address of the device that made the request

 - The date and time of the request

-- The 'referrer' - the URL that the request was made from
+- The 'referrer' – the URL that made the request

 There is nothing sinister about any of this; it is simply a function of how the internet works.
 What is arguably more concerning is what these third parties do with that data.
 Simply by storing this data across thousands or millions of websites, almost any company can begin to analyse it and see patterns in behaviour.
 This is tracking and user profiling at its most basic.